MaxaiZer/mepris/README.md

 - pre_script — run preliminary commands
 - Install packages via the appropriate package manager
 - Run the main script

+### .env support

+If a .env file exists in the working directory **alongside the main YAML config file**, its variables are automatically loaded (override existing ones).

 ## Example Config